ecsec/open-ecard/INSTALL.md

     $ mvn clean install -Ddesktop-package

-Usually, the predefined package formats are used: dmg for Mac OS, deb for Linux and EXE for Windows.
+Usually, the predefined package formats are used: dmg for Mac OS, deb for Linux and EXE & MSI for Windows.
 An additional property `package.type` can replace the predefined format of the native application package (only for Mac and Linux).
 The possible formats are:

 Thereby, the following types are available: